OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 A tool to perform runtime analysis of iOS applications - <https://cydia.radare.org/pool/main/g/gdb/>

-### IDB

-[IDB](https://www.idbtool.com "IDBTool") is an open source tool to simplify some common tasks for iOS app security assessments and research.
-The [installation instructions for IDB](https://www.idbtool.com/installation/ "IDB Installation") are available in the documentation.

-Once you click on the button **Connect to USB/SSH device** in IDB and key in the SSH password in the terminal where you started IDB is ready to go.
-You can now click on **Select App...**, select the app you want to analyze and get initial meta information of the app.
-Now you are able to do binary analysis, look at the local storage and investigate IPC.

-Please keep in mind that IDB might be unstable and crash after selecting the app.

 ### iFunBox

 [iFunBox](http://www.i-funbox.com/ "iFunBox") is a file and app management tool that supports iOS.
 You can [download it for Windows and macOS](http://www.i-funbox.com/en_download.html "iFunBox").